jasdevsidhu12/LTTable/README.md

 npm install
 npm test
 ```

-You should be able to see the unit test execution in cmd or terminal <return>
+You should be able to see the unit test execution in cmd or terminal
-* installation will take time as it has to install all the required dependecies stated at package.json file in main directory *
+*installation will take time as it has to install all the required dependecies stated at package.json file in main directory*

 ---

 ## Code ##

 The development code(React,Redux, SASS) is place at "src" folder whereas the unit tests(enzyme) are place at "test" folder.<return>
 The development code is compress into a single JS file(app.min.js) at "dist" directory using the beauty of webpack :) so that it can be served at the express server.
 Most of my files prefix name starts with 'LT' or 'lt', it stands for League Table.